In this guide

 It's genuinely great at what it does.
 You can upload a pitch deck, generate a share link, and someone can view it in under a minute.
 For everyday file management and team collaboration, it's hard to beat.

-Here's a side-by-side look at how they compare on the things that matter most for fundraising and due diligence:
+Here's a side-by-side look at how they compare on the things that matter most for most use cases:

 No, Dropbox is not a virtual data room.
 It's a cloud storage platform.
 The two tools are built for fundamentally different jobs.

-Dropbox gives you storage, sync, and sharing.
-A VDR gives you controlled access, document analytics, audit logs, and due diligence-grade security.
-The overlap is small: both let you upload files and share them with others.
-That's about where it ends.
+Dropbox gives you a place to store, sync, and share files.
+A VDR gives you controlled access, document tracking, audit logs, and security built for high-stakes situations.
+Both let you upload and share files, but that's where the similarity ends.

 Technically, yes.
 Practically, it has real limitations you should know about before you try.